 1.03: Disposition of Complaints and Statutory Reports

-(1) Initiation.
-Any person, organization, or member of the Board may make a complaint to the Board which charges a licensee with misconduct.
+(1) Complaints.
+Any person, organization, or member of the Board may make a complaint to the Board.
 A complaint may be filed in any form.
 The Board, in its discretion, may investigate anonymous complaints.

 (2) Complaint Committee.
-The Board may establish a committee known as the Complaint Committee to review complaints charging a licensee with misconduct.
+The Board may establish a committee known as the Complaint Committee to review complaints.
 If the Committee or a Board Investigator determines that a communication does not relate to any of the matters set forth in 243 CMR 1.03(5), the committee or the investigator may refer the communication to the proper authority or regulatory agency.

 (3) (a) Preliminary Investigation.
 A Board Investigator shall conduct such preliminary investigation, including a request for an answer from the licensee, as is necessary to allow the Complaint Committee to determine whether a complaint is frivolous or lacking in either merit or factual basis.
 If, after a preliminary investigation of an anonymous complaint, the investigator determines that the anonymous complaint is frivolous or lacking in either merit or factual basis, the anonymous complaint shall not be docketed, shall be filed in a general correspondence file, and shall remain confidential.

 (b) Subsequent Inquiry, Investigation.
 After receipt and review of a complaint, if the Complaint Committee determines that the complaint is frivolous or lacking in either legal merit or factual basis, it may close the complaint.
 The Committee shall notify the person who made the communication of its determination and the reasons for it.
 As to other complaints, the Committee shall conduct, or cause to be conducted, any reasonable inquiry or investigation it deems necessary to determine the truth and validity of the allegations set forth in the complaint.